Setup

 Create venv 4

-VS Code will now:
+Visual Studio Code will now:

 • create your virtual environment

-• perform any necessary updates
+• perform any required updates

-• install the libraries in the requirements.txt file
+• install the libraries listed in requirements.txt

-• activate your virtual environment
+• activate the virtual environment

 Check Virtual Environment